 5. In the right panel, you see different user accounts.
 Double click your active account.

 6. It opens up Properties dialog.
 Click “Member of” tab.

 8. Exit out of the screen; reboot your PC.

 Recreate Update Database

 While downloading and installing updates, the database files are stored in a separate folder named SoftwareDistribution.
-First delete temporary Internet files and then delete the update database.
+First, delete temporary Internet files and then eliminate the database of an upgrade.

 1. Type “inetcpl.cpl” in Run/ Search to open Internet Properties dialog box.